 - Sciatica – A shooting pain that travels through the buttock and down the back of the leg.

-- Arthritis – Patients with osteoarthritis tend to experience problems their lower back.
+- Arthritis – Patients can experience osteoarthritis in their lower back.

-The causes of back pain are never ending and with today’s fast-paced lifestyle, simply things such as a bad mattress, sleep disorders, work pressure, poor posture and more, can also result in back pain.
+The causes of back pain are never-ending, and with today’s fast-paced lifestyle, simple things such as a bad mattress, sleep disorders, work pressure, poor posture, and more can also result in back pain.
 Even a simple sneeze can throw your back out, especially for those who have a weak back.

 Just as there isn’t one type of back pain, there isn’t just one treatment.
-There are those that believe in simple rest, heat and ice packs and there are those that will treat the pain with medication, depending on the intensity of the pain.
+There are those who believe in simple rest, heat and ice packs, and there are those that will treat the pain with medication, depending on the intensity of the pain.

-While these prescription based medications may relieve severe pain, they are extremely addictive and have significant side effects, such as stomach upset, gastric bleeding, and ulcers.
+While these prescription based medications may relieve severe pain, they can be extremely addictive and have significant side effects, such as stomach upset, kidney problems, and gastric bleeding.

 Medical Marijuana and Back Pain

-Over the last couple of years, medical marijuana has slowly become the treatment of choice for many chronic back pain patients.
-Already in 1975, scientists began studying THC in cancer patients and found that marijuana was effective in relieving pain without significant side effects (apart from the munchies).
+Over the last couple of years, medical marijuana has slowly become a popular choice for many chronic back pain patients.
+In 1975, scientists began studying the use of THC in cancer patients and found that marijuana was effective in relieving pain without significant side effects.

 Other studies have also contributed to the field.
 A 1999 report by the Institute of Medicine (IOM) presented evidence that spinal cord injury and other forms of acute pain could be treated with cannabinoids, which are found in marijuana.

 Another study released by the University of Colorado Spine Center found that cannabis relieved back pain in a safer and more effective way than opioids.
-According to the results, 90% of patients reported a significant reduction in pain and 80% considered the cannabis-based treatment equal or greater than opioids.
+According to the results, 90% of patients reported a significant reduction in pain, and 80% considered the cannabis-based treatment equal to or greater than opioids.

 Benefits of Medical Marijuana

-The benefits of medical marijuana are endless, but if we had to name a few, then the following would rank top on our list.
+The benefits of medical marijuana are endless, but if we had to name a few, then the following would rank at the top of our list.

-- Marijuana will reduce or eliminate pain, allowing you to continue being active
+- Marijuana may help to reduce or eliminate pain, allowing you to continue being active

-- Cannabis allows you to eliminate the use of potentially addictive medications and side effects
+- Cannabis can allow users to eliminate the use of potentially addictive medications and their resulting side effects

-- Marijuana can assist combating side effects that result from back pain, including anxiety, depression, and insomnia.
+- Marijuana may help combat side effects that result from back pain, including anxiety, depression, and insomnia.

 5 Best Marijuana Strains for Back Pain Relief